 - a) Open the box and remove the pouch containing the stent system. - b) Check the temperature exposure indicator label on the pouch to confirm that the grey background is clearly visible.
-See "Warnings" section. - c) Carefully inspect the pouch for damage to the sterile barrier.
+See "Warnings" section.

+- c) Carefully inspect the pouch for damage to the sterile barrier.
 Do not use after the expiration date.
 Peel open the pouch and remove the tray containing the stent system.
 Extract the stent system from the tray and check the following: - i) Verify that the shipping lock is still secure in the stent system handle. - Examine the stent system for any damage.
-If it is suspected that the sterility or performance of the stent system has been compromised, the device should not be used.

-- d) Visually inspect the distal end of the stent system to ensure that the stent is contained within the sheath.
-Do not use if the stent is partially deployed. - e) Visually inspect the distal end of the delivery system catheter to ensure there is no gap between the delivery system catheter tip (grey colored) and the primary sheath (braided catheter with light blue colored end) such that the guidewire lumen (orange colored) is visible.
-Do not use the device if the orange colored guidewire lumen is visible. - f) Flush the inner lumen of the stent system with heparinized normal saline prior to use. - g) Wipe the usable length portion of the stent system with gauze soaked with heparinized normal saline.
+If it is suspected that the sterility or performance of the device has been compromised, the stent system should not be used. - d) Visually inspect the distal end of the stent system to ensure that the stent is contained within the sheath.
+Do not use if the stent is partially deployed. - e) Flush the inner lumen of the stent system with heparinized normal saline prior to use. - f) Wipe the usable length portion of the stent system with a gauze soaked with heparinized normal saline.